The Tragic Love Story Behind the Blue Lady Ghost

 Mary Ellen Loved Wearing Blue Dresses

-The restaurant is rumored to be haunted by The Blue Lady spirit.
-Purportedly, she is the spirit of Mary Ellen, a beautiful woman who loved to wear blue dresses.
+The restaurant is rumored to be haunted by the Blue Lady ghost.
+Supposedly, she is the spirit of Mary Ellen, a beautiful woman who loved to wear blue dresses.
 The Blue Lady story goes that around 70 years ago Mary Ellen, a married woman with a young son, fell in love with a piano man, John Contina.
 John and Mary Ellen carried on an illicit love affair for quite some time.
 They would rendezvous at a hotel right next door to the Moss Beach Distillery and take romantic walks on the beach below during their passionate encounters.
 The affair ended when Mary Ellen was tragically killed.

 There are conflicting stories regarding the way in which she died.
 One account says that someone attacked her while out on a walk with John at night.
 She was stabbed repeatedly, and John was also attacked, but survived.
 Another story goes that Mary’s jealous husband found out about the affair and took up a fight with John in which Mary was stabbed.
 Subsequently, John disappeared and then washed up dead on the beach.
 The second account of Mary’s death reports that she died in a car accident during a bad storm.

 To add to the drama, John was supposedly having an affair with another woman at the same time as Mary.
 This woman, Anna Philbrick, jumped off the cliffs and drowned after she discovered John was involved with another woman.